 How to find a suitable solution when you need to send money to Pakistan.

-When you want to send money abroad to Pakistan, it’s a good idea to be prepared and know what your options are for sending money from Australian to Pakistan.
+When you want to send money overseas to Pakistan, it’s a good idea to be prepared and know what your options are for sending money from Canada.
 Using an international money transfer service can usually save you money, compared to using the banks.

-Read the table below to see options for transferring money to Pakistan.
+Browse the table below to see options for transferring money to Pakistan.
 You can click on the column headings to sort through products and services based on their features and fees.
-You can then sort by the “amount received” column to ensure your recipient receives the most funds.
+Use the “amount received” column to ensure your recipient receives the most funds.

 Compare your options for sending money to Pakistan below

-There are plenty of reasons why you may want to send money back to Pakistan:
+There are plenty of reasons why you may want to send money to Pakistan:

 - You have recently relocated and you want to send money back to your family to help with expenses

-- You have an investment property in Pakistan and need to make mortgage repayments
+- You have an investment property in Pakistan and need to make mortgage payments

 - You want to send cash as a gift, rather than sending an actual package to Pakistan